keboola/developers-docs/overview/jobs/index.md

 }
 {% endhighlight %}

-From the above respone, the most important part is the `status` field (`processing` in this case) at this time).
-To obtain Job result, you need to send the above API call until job status changes to one of the finished states (or you can use the `isFinished` field).
+From the above response, the most important part is the `status` field (`processing`, in this case) at this time.
+To obtain the Job result, send the above API call once the job status changes to one of the finished states (or use the `isFinished` field).

 ## Working with Jobs
 To work with Job API, you need two things: